-Where individual children need to self-isolate but the majority of their peer group remains in school, remote education is provided will differ from the approach for whole groups.
+Where individual children are unable to attend school due to illness or a medical condition, but the majority of their peer group remains in school, remote education provided will differ from the approach for whole groups.
 This is due to the challenges of teaching children both at home and in school.
 It may be possible for children to join some class teaching sessions via remote learning platforms.
 Packs of work/resources will be provided, following the curriculum set for the rest of the class, although this may be adapted, should specialist equipment or resources be needed.
-Feedback will be provided on work submitted either electronically or in a paper format.,
+Feedback will be provided on work submitted either electronically or in a paper format.